minio/minio/docs/orchestration/docker-swarm/README.md

 * By default the services use `local` volume driver.
 Refer to [Docker documentation](https://docs.docker.com/compose/compose-file/#/volume-configuration-reference) to explore further options.

-* Minio services in the Docker compose file expose ports 9001 to 9004.
-This allows multiple services to run on a host.
-Explore other configuration options in [Docker documentation](https://docs.docker.com/compose/compose-file/#/ports).
+* Minio services in the Docker compose file will be loadbalanced using [Træfik](https://traefik.io/) which is exposing port 9000.

 * Docker Swarm uses ingress load balancing by default.
 You can configure [external load balancer based](https://docs.docker.com/engine/swarm/ingress/#/configure-an-external-load-balancer) on requirements.